Yandex Cloud

 1. Connect to the ksqlDB server.

-2. Add the server's SSL certificate to the Java trusted certificate store (Java Key Store) so that ksqlDB can use this certificate for secure connections to the cluster hosts.
+2. Add the server's SSL certificate to the Java trusted certificate store (Java Key Store) so that ksqlDB can use it for secure connections to cluster hosts.
 Set a password in the -storepass parameter for additional storage protection:

 cd /etc/ksqldb && \